Freddie Mac Issues Monthly Volume Summary for March 2017

 SOURCE: Freddie Mac

-MCLEAN, VA--(Marketwired - Apr 25, 2017) - Freddie Mac (OTCQB: FMCC) today issued the company's Monthly Volume Summary for March 2017, which provides information on Freddie Mac's mortgage-related portfolios, securities issuance, risk management, delinquencies, debt activities and other investments.
+MCLEAN, VA--(Marketwired - Apr 26, 2017) - Freddie Mac's (OTCQB: FMCC) announced today that it issued its Monthly Volume Summary for March 2017, which provides information on Freddie Mac's mortgage-related portfolios, securities issuance, risk management, delinquencies, debt activities and other investments.

 Freddie Mac makes home possible for millions of families and individuals by providing mortgage capital to lenders.
 Since our creation by Congress in 1970, we've made housing more accessible and affordable for homebuyers and renters in communities nationwide.
 We are building a better housing finance system for homebuyers, renters, lenders and taxpayers.
 Learn more at FreddieMac.com, Twitter @FreddieMac and Freddie Mac's blog FreddieMac.com/blog.